ishandandekar/Churnobyl/README.md

 - The API serving code can be still be optimized.
 There is too much code that might seem to complicate things.
 Better serving solutions still need to be tested.
 - The code for monitoring can be a pain.
 Creating a branch for the Streamlit dashboard is one of the solutions.
 - For setting up configuration variables right now, `.yaml` seems the way to go.
 Some other ways like using a `.env` file can also be a method that can be benefiticial for setting up AWS credentials locally.
+- Uploading `.log` files can become a conflict when there are multiple developers
 - DEV notes are still needed to be added for future MLEs

 ### S3 directory structure